Dezhou: Sulu royal family

 In 1417, the pre-sultanate East King of Sulu, Paduka Pahala, sailed to China on a tribute mission to the Yongle Emperor.
 While on his way home from the mission, he died in Dezhou, and his two sons and wife were left in the care of Hui people in the city.
 The two families descended from the two sons were given the surnames An and Wen by the Ming dynasty.
 They lived through the Ming and Qing dynasties, and still live in Dezhou today.

 Soon after, Sharif ul-Hāshim of Sulu arrived in Sulu and married a princess of the previous non-Hashemite royal family, founding the Sulu Sultanate.
 Since then, various Tausūg delegations from Sulu have visited Dezhou to meet the descendants of the previous royal family.

 Death of Empress Xiaoxianchun

 While on a boat in Dezhou, on 5 April 1748, (Note: the 8th day of the 3rd month of the 13th year of Qianlong) the Qianlong Emperor's first empress, Empress Xiaoxianchun, died at the age of 37.
 The circumstances of her death are not well documented by historical sources.

+Prefecture-level city

+Dezhou became a prefecture-level city in 1994 following the restructuring of Dezhou Prefecture into the present municipal administration. the former county-level Dezhou City becoming Decheng District.
+Laoling and Yucheng became the 2 cities under the prefecture-level city Dezhou.

+Lingcheng District was established in 2014, while Tianqu New District was established in 2021 as Dezhou's central urban area and industy development zone.